maxabaumgarten/FireELK/README.md

 # Details
 - Provides a unified platform to ingest, parse, and visualize firewall logs
 - Centralize multi-vendor logs
-- Converts firewall syslog into the ECS (Elastic Common Schema)with Logstash
+- Converts firewall syslog into the ECS (Elastic Common Schema) with Logstash
 - Docker-Compose: Spins up a single node cluster of Elasticsearch, Logstash, Kibana
-- Password Based X-Pack Security
+- Password Based X-Pack Security (The password is Letmein123!)

 # Who should use this?
 - Homelabbers who just want a simple functioning ELK stack